asaokamei/AmidaMVC/demo4-cms/index.md

 CMS Demo
 ========

-This CMS like demo demonstrates AmidaMVC can be used to construct a pukiWiki like CMS.
+This CMS like demo provides a pukiWiki like CMS using AmidaMVC Framework.

 Developer's Mode
 ----------------

+Developer's mode let you edit the content files that are written in PHP code, html, markdown, and text.

 <?php if( \AmidaMVC\Tools\AuthNot::isLoggedIn( 'authDev' ) ) { ?>
 *   [logout from developer's mode](dev_logout)